nesyhub/nesyhub.github.io/docs/research/README.md

 2. **Schedule**: GitHub Actions runs the script daily at 2 AM UTC
 3. **Auto-commit**: When new papers are found, changes are automatically committed and pushed to main
 4. **Workflow**: `.github/workflows/update-arxiv.yml`
+5. **Chart Data**: The script also generates `arxiv-stats.json` in `docs/public/research/` for the interactive chart displayed on the preprints page

 ### Manual Update